joshramanathan/surprisal_llm_adaptation/README.md

 The package directory.

 - `__init__.py`
-- `runner.py` – Contains the `ExperimentRunner` class for orchestrating training and evaluation.
+- `runner.py` Contains the `ExperimentRunner` class for orchestrating training and evaluation.
+- `utilities.py` Helper variables and functions.

 ---